 Use the password generator whenever you sign up for new accounts.
 Use the password generator whenever you sign up for new accounts.
 If you’ve been creating your own passwords, you probably have a system to make them easy to remember: “Fido1”, “Fido2”, and so on.
 Use the password generator for more secure passwords.
 You can also use it to change your existing passwords and make them stronger.

 Use 1Password to share information with your family or team.
 It isn’t safe to send passwords or other sensitive information over text messages or email.
 Storing that information in a 1Password vault you share with your family members or teammates, on the other hand, offers a secure way to keep everyone in sync.

 Ask for help with account recovery.
-Family organizers and team administrators can help you regain access to your 1Password account if you forget your Master Password or lose your Secret Key.
+Family organizers and team administrators can help you regain access to your 1Password account if you forget your account password or lose your Secret Key.
 Designating someone you trust as a family organizer or team administrator is the best way to make sure you’ll always have access to your 1Password account.

 Use 1Password on multiple devices.
 One of the benefits of having a 1Password account is the ability to access your data from anywhere.
-Install the 1Password app on all your devices to ensure that you always have access to your data, even if something goes wrong with one them.
+Install the 1Password app on all your devices to make sure that you always have access to your data, even if something goes wrong with one of them.